-Mean dispersal from release sites along the channel thalweg (i.e., accounting for river sinuosity), was 2.0 km upstream (range 0 - 8.3 km) and 1.3 km downstream (0 - 5.0 km) (Table 3).
+Mean dispersal from release sites along the channel thalweg (i.e., accounting for river sinuosity), was 2.0 km upstream (range 0 - 8.3 km) and 1.3 km downstream (0 - 5.0 km) (table 3).
 Fish released in the main channel dispersed farther upand downstream than fish released in the backwater.
 Summed mean up- and downstream dispersal was 5.6 km for main channel released fish and 1.1 km for backwater released fish.
-Mean total minimum (straight line) displacement was 9.0 km (range 0 - 20 km; 13.4 and 4.7 km for main channel and backwater released fish, respectively) with a mean displacement of 0.50 kilometer per day (km/day) (range 0 - 2.6 km/day; 0.8 and 0.2 km/day for main channel and backwater released fish, respectively).
-Bonytail released within backwater habitat continued to be contacted exclusively within the area of their release, never leaving Blankenship Bend (Figure 13).
-Of the bonytail released in the main channel, the farthest upstream site of contact was recorded passively by an SUR upstream of the sand dunes and at the downstream buoys of the no wake zone of Topock Gorge (Figure 14, see Figure 4).
-The most downstream site of contact was also recorded passively by an SUR at the main entrance to the Castle Rock backwater.
-Fish 260, 261, and 262 from the main channel release group displayed the greatest total minimum (straight line) displacement.
+Mean total minimum (straight line) displacement was 9.0 km (range 0 - 20 km; 13.4 and 4.7 km for main channel and backwater released fish, respectively) with a mean displacement of 0.50 kilometer per day (km/day) (range 0 - 2.6 km/day; 0.8 and 0.2 km/day for main channel and backwater habitat continued to be contacted exclusively within the area of their released, never leaving Blankenship Bend (figure 13).
+Of the bonytail released in the main channel, the farthest upstream site of contact was recorded passively by a SUR upstream of the sand dunes and at the downstream buoys of the no wake zone of Topock Gorge (figure 14, see figure 4).
+The most downstream site of contact